 AP English Language and Composition Essay

 What Does That Mean?

-This course has an exam that is divided into four parts: multiple choice portion and three essays argumentative, persuasive essay, and synthesis).
+This course features an exam that is divided into four parts: the multiple choice portion and three essays: an argumentative, a synthesis, and a persuasive essay.
 Essentially, an AP English argument essay is exactly like a basic argument paper that you’ve written in high school but with a twist: you have to equip it with perfect grammar and have a well-structured claim.
 In gist, AP Language and Composition is an extremely rigorous course that requires you to write essays that demonstrate primal ability to analyze works of literature.
 Perfect grammar and structure on an exam like this will not award you maximum points or a 5 on the exam.

 How to deal with the Prompt

 Prompts in AP English Language aren’t the same as in AP English Literature.
 Prompt consists of an article that you have to synthesize.
 On occasion, an AP English Literature exam will have a designated prompt, but the objective of the course is to allow you to build analytical pieces.
 The most important thing you can do to prepare for your AP English synthesis essay is to learn the format of and analyze/dissect many AP English essay prompts (pieces of writing, that is) as you can before taking the exam.

 An AP English essay rubric can be divided into three parts: a high scoring essay, a mid-range essay, and a low-scoring essay.